ome/omero-documentation/omero/developers/Server/Clustering.rst

 Setting :property:`omero.pixeldata.memoizer.dir.local` to a read-write directory allows a read-only server to create and use the Bio-Formats memo files that cache reader state.
-It will still check the default :file:`BioFormatsCache/` directory in the read-only binary repository for existing memo files that it can copy to this local directory.
+The server still checks the default :file:`BioFormatsCache/` directory in the read-only binary repository for existing memo files that it can copy to this local directory.